EricssonResearch/camera-uplink-5G-benchmark/README.md

 Only genuine x86_64 hardware running Ubuntu 24.04 is currently supported.
 Ubuntu 22.04 was previously supported and the changes to use 24.04 were non-trivial.
-It's fairly difficult to
+It's fairly difficult to move to a different OS due to version specific dependencies.

 ## File Reference